django/dsf-working-groups/active/fellowship.md

 ## Initial membership

 Upon adoption of this new charter, the Board will issue an open call for members, recruit, and select membership.
-We'll follow the guidelines outlined below under [future membership](#future-membership) in selecting this initial group./
+We'll follow the guidelines outlined below under [future membership](#future-membership) in selecting this initial group.

 - Chair: TBD
 - Board liaison: TBD